All posts

 Entity

-Every US LLC requires a registered agent with a physical address in the state of formation.
-Here's what that means for non-resident founders and what it costs.
+Every US LLC requires a registered agent with a physical address in the formation state.
+What that means for non-resident founders.

-I have maintained registered agents across multiple states for nearly two decades.
-The service itself is simple.
-The consequences of not having one are disproportionately severe.
+I have maintained registered agents across multiple states for close to twenty years.
+The service itself is dead simple.
+Losing it can kill your LLC.

 2. Receives state correspondence.
-Annual report reminders, franchise tax notices, administrative action warnings, and other state communications are sent to the registered agent's address.
-For a non-resident founder, the registered agent is the only entity receiving these documents on US soil.
+Annual report reminders, franchise tax notices, administrative warnings.
+For a non-resident founder, the registered agent is the only pair of hands receiving these documents on US soil.

 StateStatuteRequirement